sravi999/mlOps-challanges/2 AWSCLI/Readme.md

   - First, create a policy and attach it to role called `developer_level2`

-  - To create a policy, first we generate a policy using [AWS Policy Generator](https://awspolicygen.s3.amazonaws.com/policygen.html) and save the generated policy into a file called [policy.json](policy.json) or directly pass the policy to `awscli` command.
+  - To create a policy, first, generate a policy using the [AWS Policy Generator](https://awspolicygen.s3.amazonaws.com/policygen.html) and save the generated policy into a file called [policy.json](policy.json) or you can directly pass the policy to the `awscli` command.

-  * The following command describes to create a policy from [policy.json](policy.json) file
+  * The following command describes how to create a policy from the [policy.json](policy.json) file

   ```bash
   aws iam create-policy \